"Let him who is without sin cast the first stone." John 8:7.

 I didn't know what to do.
 The boys were sitting there waiting for me to finish the joke.
 If I had been a quick thinker, I might have said to them, "I'll finish this joke later", but I wasn't a quick thinker.
 Very nervously, I finished telling the joke, trying to minimize the number of times I used the inappropriate slang term that probably wounded the boy behind me.
 Today, I look back at that moment with absolute horror!
 What was I thinking to be telling that kind of joke or using that kind of language in the first place?
+What an "un-Christ-like" example by a religious youth from a religious school!
 The irony is that I said it with no malice.
 I had absolutely nothing against that race or culture.
 I just wanted to tell a funny joke.
-The slang term had been used when the joke was first told to me and I just repeated it without even thinking about it.
+The slang term had been used when the joke was first told to me and I just repeated it without even thinking.
+The only good that came out of it was that it taught me not to be so quick about judging others on the basis of things they said.

 Its been an interesting week.
-We started out talking obsessively about political violence.
-I wrote a reflection at the beginning of the week about the seeds of violence.
+At the beginning of the week, it seemed that the whole country was talking obsessively about political violence.
+I wrote a reflection at that time about the seeds of violence.
 I said that violence does not begin with a gun.
 It begins with a tongue.
 I said that everything we do and say sends a message to everyone around us and that our speech can be the seed that develops into someone else's fatal act of violence.
 President Trump appeared to be thinking the same thing at the same time.
-His solution was to set limits on the speech of half the country in his typical "Do as I say, not as I do" way.
-Stating what I had said so strongly, why was I now unhappy when people began to lose their jobs because of things they said and Jimmy Kimmel was taken off the air?
+His solution, however, was to restrict the speech of only half of the country in his typical "Do as I say, not as I do" way.
+Stating what I had believed so strongly about speech and violence, why was I then unhappy when people began to lose their jobs because of things they said and Jimmy Kimmel was taken off the air?

-Everyone was then obsessing about the concept of free speech and their dislike of government interference.
-They said that the real motivation behind the President's actions was to eliminate someone he disliked and to use intimidation to stop people from criticizing him.
+An obsession about political violence evolved into an obsession with the concept of free speech and our dislike of government interference.
+People said that the real motivations behind the President's actions were to eliminate someone he disliked and to use intimidation to stop people from criticizing him.
 Everyone is acting like this is the first time that free speech has been violated.
 It is not.
-It is just the first time that the government was involved.
+It is just the first time that the president was involved.

 Around the year 2000, Senator Lott made some comments to honor an individual who was celebrating his 100th birthday.
 The senator said something that was interpreted as racist and he was forced to step down from his position.
 Not long ago, a reboot of the show "Roseanne" was cancelled by the network because Roseanne Arnold tweeted an insult about the appearance of someone from a different race and religion.
 I was devastated hearing about the cancellation, upset not just for Roseanne, but for the other actors, and the fans of the show.
-Other people must have felt the same way, because a new show called "The Connors" sprung up in its place.
+Other people must have felt the same way, because a new show called "The Connors" - with all of the other actors - sprung up in its place.
 That may have satisfied everyone else, but I still missed Roseanne and felt that the show was not the same without her.
+I questioned why the network determined that she had to lose her show for the situation to be amended?
+Why couldn't a public apology be enough?

 Should hurtful or insensitive speech be addressed?
 Of course!
 But should anyone have their life ruined or their career (or show) taken away because of one thing they said in a moment of poor judgment?
 How many of us have never said anything that was offensive to someone else?
 How many of us have never said anything that we later regretted?

-Jesus suffered and died so that our sins could be forgiven, so that our lives did not have to ruined by the mistakes that we have made.
-Our only way out of this cycle of violence is to embrace that forgiveness - for ourselves and for others.
+Jesus suffered and died so that our sins could be forgiven, so that our lives did not have to ruined by the mistakes that we made.
+He asks only that we forgive others in return.
+It is truly our only way out of this cycle of violence.

 Add comment